hyprwm/hyprpaper/README.md

 ```
 With the varibles created we can now "exec" the actions.

-Remember in Hyprland we can bind more than one action to a key so in the case where we'd like to change the wallpaper when we switch workspace we have to ensure that the actions are bound to same key such as...
+Remember in Hyprland we can bind more than one action to a key so in the case where we'd like to change the wallpaper when we switch workspace we have to ensure that the actions are bound to the same key such as...

-*~/.config/hypr/hyland.conf*
+*~/.config/hypr/hyprland.conf*
 ```
-bind=SUPER,1,workspace,1  <-- Superkey + 1 switches to workspace 1
+bind=SUPER,1,workspace,1  #Superkey + 1 switches to workspace 1
-bind=SUPER,1,exec,$w1     <-- SuperKey + 1 switches to wallpaper $w1 on DP-1 as defined in the variable
+bind=SUPER,1,exec,$w1     #SuperKey + 1 switches to wallpaper $w1 on DP-1 as defined in the variable

-bind=SUPER,2,workspace,2  <-- Superkey + 2 switches to workspace 2
+bind=SUPER,2,workspace,2  #Superkey + 2 switches to workspace 2
-bind=SUPER,2,exec,$w2     <-- SuperKey + 2 switches to wallpaper $w2 on DP-1 as defined in the variable
+bind=SUPER,2,exec,$w2     #SuperKey + 2 switches to wallpaper $w2 on DP-1 as defined in the variable

-bind=SUPER,3,workspace,3  <-- Superkey + 3 switches to workspace 3
+bind=SUPER,3,workspace,3  #Superkey + 3 switches to workspace 3
-bind=SUPER,3,exec,$w3     <-- SuperKey + 3 switches to wallpaper $w3 on DP-1 as defined in the variable
+bind=SUPER,3,exec,$w3     #SuperKey + 3 switches to wallpaper $w3 on DP-1 as defined in the variable

 #... and so on
 ```
 Because the default behavior in Hyprland is to also switch the workspace whenever bind=SUPERSHIFT is used to move a window to another workspace you may want to include the following:

 ```
-bind=SUPERSHIFT,1,movetoworkspace,1 <-- Superkey + Shift + 1 moves windows and switches to workspace 1
+bind=SUPERSHIFT,1,movetoworkspace,1  #Superkey + Shift + 1 moves windows and switches to workspace 1
-bind=SUPERSHIFT,1,exec,$w1          <-- SuperKey + Shift + 1 switches to wallpaper $w1 on DP-1 as defined in the variable
+bind=SUPERSHIFT,1,exec,$w1           #SuperKey + Shift + 1 switches to wallpaper $w1 on DP-1 as defined in the variable
 ```

 # Battery life